lucas-catto/lucas-catto/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning programming with PHP
+- 🌱 I’m currently learning programming with PHP and Laravel

 <div>
     <a href="https://github.com/lucascsilva0">